 Four pieces of data are required to provide an ETA for a buck, two for production and two for type.
 One each of the production and type values come from his sire and one each from his dam.
 A young buck whose immediate ancestors do not have genetic evaluations for both production and type through the DHIA production testing and ADGA Type Appraisal programs is unable to be evaluated for the ADGA-SDP.

-The ADGA Sire Development Committee will set ETA qualification levels and review the annual release of the USDA Sire Summaries for Production and Type.
-These levels are set to insure that the bucks which qualify have a high probability of being genetically superior without unduly restricting the number of qualifying bucks and without having an adverse effect on genetic diversity or breeder participation.
+The ADGA Sire Development Committee set the calculations for the ETA qualification levels.
+These levels are updated annually to insure that the bucks which qualify have a high probability of being genetically superior without unduly restricting the number of qualifying bucks and without having an adverse effect on genetic diversity or breeder participation.

 The ADGA membership will be informed in several ways about bucks that qualified for the ADGA-SDP.
-The owner of the buck will be informed by the ETAs 2:1 and 1:2 printed on the production pedigree that is furnished at the time of registration.
-Production pedigrees containing individual ETA information are available for a fee to the general membership on any registered buck.
-A list of qualifying bucks and their ETAs will be made available annually to the general ADGA membership.
+The owners and breeders of the buck will be informed and the ETAs 2:1 and 1:2 are printed on the production pedigree which also can be seen through the subscription report process.
+ETA’s are available through online member services.
+A list of qualifying bucks and their ETAs will be made available quarterly on the ADGA website.

 The ADGA-SDP identifies potential genetically superior bucks as young as possible.
 Ideally, qualifying bucks are then progeny tested the first year.
 It is up to their owners to get them used so that daughters will be produced in as many herds as is possible.
 The various herds are under different management and reflect different environmental conditions.